Create your reality

 • Set the Render Queue to 1999.

-Note: Render queue sets the priority/order of the material being rendered.
+💡 The Render queue sets the priority/order of the material being rendered.
 The higher the number, the later it gets rendered.
 All the default materials have a render queue of 2000, so by setting the Render Queue of passthrough material to 1999, it will ensure that the passthrough gets rendered before all other materials are done rendering.

 Light Volumes